guettli/missing-internet-specs/README.md

 ## Make notes on Mails (IMAP)

 Use case: I see a mail from a friend in my inbox.
 But some information is missing.
 I call him on the phone.
 He tells me more details.
 The next step is that I need to do something.
 But not today, in about one week.
-I want to add a note to the mail ...
+I want to add a note to the mail.

+I use thunderbird on PC and K9 on android.
+Notes should be visible on both devices.

 One of several solutions: Extend IMAP Spec